jackjyzhang/jackjyzhang.github.io/index.md

 layout: default
 ---

-I am a CS PhD student at the [Center for Language and Speech Processing](https://www.clsp.jhu.edu/), [Johns Hopkins University](https://www.jhu.edu/), advised by [Daniel Khashabi](https://danielkhashabi.com/) and [Benjamin Van Durme](https://www.cs.jhu.edu/~vandurme/index.html).
-I'm also a part-time student researcher at Microsoft.
+I am a PhD student at the [Center for Language and Speech Processing](https://www.clsp.jhu.edu/), [Johns Hopkins University](https://www.jhu.edu/), proudly advised by [Daniel Khashabi](https://danielkhashabi.com/) and [Benjamin Van Durme](https://www.cs.jhu.edu/~vandurme/index.html).
+I am currently a research intern at [Meta Superintelligence Labs](https://www.cnbc.com/2025/06/30/mark-zuckerberg-creating-meta-superintelligence-labs-read-the-memo.html), and was previously a research intern and student researcher at Microsoft from 2024-2025.

 <!-- My research interest lies in the area of natural language processing.
 I am particularly interested in the responsible development and deployment of foundation models.
 Recently, I am focusing on safety alignment and enhancing attribution of LLMs. -->